keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ---
-title: Keptn Quality Gates only
+title: Quality Gates for external Deployments
 description: Describes how Keptn allows to use quality gates without delivery and testing capabilities of Keptn.
 weight: 26
 keywords: [quality-gates]